Lienz: Geography

 Lienz is located at the confluence of the rivers Isel and Drava in the Eastern Alps, between the Hohe Tauern mountain range in the north (including the Schober and Kreuzeck groups), and the Gailtal Alps in the south.
 It is connected with Winklern in Carinthia by the Iselsberg Pass.
 The neighboring municipality of Leisach marks the easternmost point of the Puster Valley.

 By the consistent growth of the city, some smaller villages around – though officially municipalities in their own right – are now widely considered to be suburbs of Lienz.
 Those suburbs comprise:

 History

 The area of Lienz had been settled since the Bronze Age about 2000 BC.
 Celtic people lived here from about 300 BC on, mainly as miners, who came under control of the Roman Empire in 15 BC.
 The area was incorporated into the province of Noricum and Emperor Claudius had a municipium called Aguntum erected near Lienz in the today's municipality of Dölsach.
-Aguntum became the see of an Early Christian bishop in the 5th century but decayed during the Slavic settlement of the Eastern Alps and the subsequent fights with the Bavarii under Duke Tassilo I about 600.
+Aguntum became the see of an Early Christian bishop in the 5th century but decayed during the Slavic settlement of the Eastern Alps and the subsequent fights with the Bavarii under Duke Tassilo I around 600.
 Part of the Slavic principality of Carantania, the area passed under Bavarian and finally Frankish suzerainty during the 8th century.